 - As redesignated, does not cause the contributor to exceed any other contribution limit.

-- Also, the excessive portion of an undesignated contribution made after the primary, but before the general election, may be automatically applied to the primary if the campaign’s net debts outstanding from the primary equal or exceed the amount redesignated.
+Also, the excessive portion of an undesignated contribution made after the primary, but before the general election, may be automatically applied to the primary if the campaign’s net debts outstanding from the primary equal or exceed the amount redesignated.
+Note that a contribution that is designated in writing for a particular election may not be presumptively redesignated to another election.
+In this case, the committee must request a written redesignation.

 The committee is required to notify the contributor in writing of the presumptive redesignation within 60 days of the treasurer’s receipt of the contribution, and must offer the contributor the option to receive a refund instead.